How to Get a Provisional (Teen) License in Washington

 Limited Provisional License: Step-by-Step

-Washington teens can then get their learner’s permit at age 15 while taking or having completed a driver’s education course.
-Teens hold their learner’s permit for 6-months.
+Washington teens can get their learner’s permit at age 15 while taking or completing a driver’s education course.
+Teens hold their learner’s permit for six months.
 Most can apply for a provisional license when they reach age 15 1/2.

-The 6-month gap gives you plenty of time to practice the required 50-hours of driving (10 at night).
-Do not accrue any traffic violations else you may forfeit driving privileges.
-The teen driver can apply for their initial license at age 15 1/2 after completing these basic GDL requirements.
+The 6-month gap gives you plenty of time to practice the required 50 hours of driving (10 at night).
+Do not accrue any traffic violations; else, you may forfeit driving privileges.
+Teen drivers can apply for their initial license at age 15 1/2 after completing these basic GDL requirements.

 Ready to get the provisional?
 You can schedule an appointment by phone or online.
-Else, swing through a WA DMV near you and driver exam station, the wait shouldn’t take long.
+Else, swing through a WA DMV near you and the driver exam station; the wait shouldn’t take long.

 Provisional Licensing Requirements